LukePrior/Australian-Open-Banking-Data-Database/README.md

 ## Getting Started ##

-To access any product reference data you need to send a HTTP request to the appropraite banking API URL.
+To access any product reference data you need to send a HTTP request with the required parameters to the appropraite banking API URL.
 The two available Banking APIs are [Get Products](https://consumerdatastandardsaustralia.github.io/standards/#get-products) and [Get Product Detail](https://consumerdatastandardsaustralia.github.io/standards/#get-product-detail).

 **Get Products**